 To help educate parents and children on the importance of SUP safety, we’ve put together this fun infographic which lists our easy, 7-step water safety checklist for paddleboarding parents.
 Please help us get the word out by sharing it — thanks!

-If you’re a parent who enjoys paddling with small children, we highly recommend the BLACKFIN Model X, BLACKFIN Model XL, iROCKER ALL-AROUND 10′, and iROCKER ALL-AROUND 11′ models.
+If you’re a parent who enjoys paddling with small children, we highly recommend the BLACKFIN Model X, BLACKFIN Model XL, iROCKER ALL-AROUND 10′, iROCKER ALL-AROUND 11′, and iROCKER CRUISER models.
 Each of these new boards features a set of integrated child safety handles, giving kids a safe and secure place to hold onto.

 Share this Infographic on Your Site!